-Concord Lock & Safe is more than capable of designing and implementing master key systems for our Concord Locksmith clients.
+Concord Lock & Safe is more than capable of designing and implementing master key systems for our Manchester Locksmith clients.
 A master key system will essentially allow you to open some or all of the doors or entry points in your facility using a single key.
 While a master key system may be convenient, they can also be dangerous in the wrong hands.
 In fact, weaker master key system keys can be duplicated using a few blank keys and a metal file.

 Fortunately, we develop our master key systems using a proprietary, state-of-the-art “design wizard” software that cannot be breached.
 Essentially, Concord Lock & Safe devises master key systems using 3 established methods: namely, the copy, auto, and standard methods.

 The copy method essentially consists of devising a new master key system by copying an existing one’s structure.
 The auto approach is streamlined in the sense that we merely need to input the amount of pin chambers found in the lock, the lock manufacturer’s selection, and the amount of master levels needed to create the master key system.
 The auto create function will handle the rest automatically.
 Concerning the standard method, Concord Lock & Safe will input every single feature and detail required to create a new master key system.
 Moreover, we can also activate a random generator which allows us to access several different random options by employing the parameter settings.
 The standard method is more complicated but also more secure, which is why it is used most often.